weaviate/weaviate-io/developers/weaviate/current/getting-started/import.md

 ## Import data

-The data to be imported needs to match the classes and properties defined in the Weaviate database schema.
+The data to be imported needs to match the classes and properties defined in the Weaviate schema.
 So in our case, we will import data according to the properties of the **Publication** class defined in the previous section.

 Weaviate allows data objects to be created as a single object or in batches.
 For importing data, we **strongly suggest that you use batch imports**.
 Accordingly, this guide is written for batch import methods.